Lynching in the United States: Statistics

-According to the Tuskegee Institute, 38% of victims of lynching were accused of murder, 16% of rape, 7% for attempted rape, 6% were accused of felonious assault, 7% for theft, 2% for insult to white people, and 24% were accused of miscellaneous offenses or no offense.
+Being lynched for an offence did not mean the victim was guilty of the alleged offence.
 In 1940, sociologist Arthur F. Raper investigated one hundred lynchings after 1929 and estimated that approximately one-third of the victims were falsely accused.

+For the miscellaneous causes, Raper (1968) reported that for lynchings between 1889 and 1929, these included: inciting racial unrest, frightening school children, bringing a lawsuit against white men, kidnapping, using offensive language, engaging in a fight between white and black men, stealing farm animals, attempting to gain employment in a restaurant, killing farm animals, witchcraft allegations, displaying sympathy for the murder of white men, trying to behave like a white man, running a gambling establishment, allegedly making disrespectful remarks about Woodrow Wilson, helping an accused black person escape, criticizing a sailor for participating in a race riot, alleged larceny and expressing sympathy for a black person who had been lynched.

-Tuskegee Institute's method of categorizing most lynching victims as either black or white in publications and data summaries meant that the murders of some minority and immigrant groups were obscured.
-In the West, for instance, Mexican, Native Americans, and Chinese were more frequent targets of lynchings than were African Americans, but their deaths were included among those of other whites.
-Similarly, although Italian immigrants were the focus of violence in Louisiana when they started arriving in greater numbers, their deaths were not tabulated separately from whites.
-In earlier years, whites who were subject to lynching were often targeted because of suspected political activities or support of freedmen, but they were generally considered members of the community in a way new immigrants were not.
+Tuskegee Institute's method of categorizing most lynching victims as either Black or white in publications and data summaries meant that the murders of some minority and immigrant groups were obscured.
+In the West, for instance, Mexican, Native Americans, and Chinese were more frequent targets of lynchings than were African Americans, but their deaths were included among those of other Whites.
+Similarly, although Italian immigrants were the focus of violence in Louisiana when they started arriving in greater numbers, their deaths were not tabulated separately from Whites.
+In earlier years, Whites who were subject to lynching were often targeted because of suspected political activities or support of freedmen, but they were generally considered members of the community in a way new immigrants were not.

 Other victims included white immigrants, and, in the Southwest, Latinos.
-Of the 468 lynching victims in Texas between 1885 and 1942, 339 were black, 77 white, 53 Hispanic, and 1 Native American.
+Of the 468 lynching victims in Texas between 1885 and 1942, 339 were Black, 77 white, 53 Hispanic, and 1 Native American.

-There were also black-on-black lynchings, with 125 recorded between 1882 and 1903, and there were four incidences of whites being killed by black mobs.
-The rate of black-on-black lynchings rose and fell in similar pattern of overall lynchings.
-There were also over 200 cases of white-on-white lynchings in the South before 1930.
+There were also Black-on-Black lynchings, with 125 recorded between 1882 and 1903, and there were four incidences of Whites being killed by Black mobs.
+The rate of Black-on-Black lynchings rose and fell in similar pattern of overall lynchings.
+There were also more than 200 cases of white-on-white lynchings in the South before 1930.

-Conclusions of numerous studies since the mid-20th century have found the following variables affecting the rate of lynchings in the South: "lynchings were more numerous where the African American population was relatively large, the agricultural economy was based predominantly on cotton, the white population was economically stressed, the Democratic Party was stronger, and multiple religious organizations competed for congregants."
+Conclusions of numerous studies since the mid-20th century have found the following variables affecting the rate of lynchings in the South: "lynchings were more numerous where the African-American population was relatively large, the agricultural economy was based predominantly on cotton, the white population was economically stressed, the Democratic Party was stronger, and multiple religious organizations competed for congregants."